 Admission: Adults $18.00USD, Kids 4-12 yrs $11.00, Children under 3 yrs old get in free

-What to Bring: Sun hat, sun shirt, reef-safe sunscreen (like my favorite Stream2Sea line, here. (affiliate link)), bathing suit, towel, water shoes, waterproof camera*,
+What to Bring: Sun hat, sun shirt, reef-safe sunscreen (like my favorite Stream2Sea line, here. (affiliate link)), bathing suit, towel, water shoes, waterproof camera*, drinking water.

 Punta Sur Cozumel Park Info: